I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: -- relation

-There are a few features of Eq.~\eqref{eq:meancs2tolman} and its expansion that are noteworthy.
-First, this result shows that the central pressure, and consequently, the averaged squared speed of sound becomes infinite when the compactness reaches the point where $\phi_c(C)=\pi/2$, which corresponds to $C\approx0.386$.
-This value of the compactness is lower than the Buchdahl limit of incompressible case fluids, and it defines the end of the equilibrium branch of the Tolman VII solution.
+From Eq.~\eqref{eq:meancs2tolman} we see that the central pressure, and consequently, the averaged squared speed of sound becomes infinite when the compactness reaches the point where $\phi_c(C)=\pi/2$, which corresponds to $C\approx0.386$.
+This value of the compactness is lower than the Buchdahl limit of incompressible fluids, and it defines the end of the equilibrium branch of the Tolman VII solution.
 However, before diverging, \avgcs reaches and subsequently exceeds unity at $C\approx0.335$, which sets the limit beyond which the fluid becomes superluminal, on average.
-The Taylor series for this analytic relation converges for $C \lesssim 0.386$, as one can check with the ratio test, which coincides with the value beyond which the central pressure diverges.
+The Taylor series \eqref{TVIIlim} for this analytic relation converges for $C \lesssim 0.386$, as one can check with the ratio test, which coincides with the value beyond which the central pressure diverges.